Moving to Florida Guide ® mobile nav links

 Florida Real Estate Experts' Outlook on Home Prices

-As mortgage rates continue to linger around the 6.7% range, even after three Fed rate cuts, we asked our Florida real estate experts what this means for Florida housing prices in the months and year ahead, and how this is currently affecting housing demand.
+As mortgage rates continue to linger around the 6.3% range, even after the Sept 2025 rate cut, we asked our Florida real estate experts what this means for Florida housing prices in the months and year ahead, and how this is currently affecting housing demand.
 Below are comments from a few of our experts.
 Below are comments from a few of our experts.
 To view all comments from all experts, be sure to visit out our Florida Real Estate page where our experts provide their market outlook and housing predictions.

 Jacksonville

-"My forecoast for the Jacksonville real estate market in 2025 is that buyer demand will continue to be healthy as we’re now back to a balanced market where buyer demand and housing inventory are more equally matched, at a 6.3 month supply of homes.
-New listings are now spending approximately 41 days on market vs 12 days as was during the Covid frenzy.
-I also expect our Jacksonville home price appreciation going forward to be much less than we saw during the pandemic years and think we’ll see appreciation more in the 1% - 5% range.
+"My outlook for the Jacksonville real estate market in early 2026 is that buyer demand will continue to be healthy, and only increase going forward as the Fed is likely to continue with additonal rate cuts heading into the new year.
+I also expect our Jacksonville home price appreciation to be much less going forward and think we’ll likely see appreciation more in the 1% - 5% range.

 Fort Lauderdale